 To determine the top speed a rider reaches on its bike, we look at the available and the required power.

 Let’s first consider the available power.
-According to Abbott and Wilson , the amount of power a healthy individual can sustain depends on the required duration.
-Because we are mainly interested in our daily commute, I have used the power that can be delivered comfortable for about an hour, which comes to approximately 100 W. This matches also what the Fietsersbond uses in their estimations.
+According to Abbott and Wilson , the amount of power a healthy individual can sustain depends on the duration of the activity.
+Because we are mainly interested in our daily commute of 40 – 50 minutes, I have used the power that can be delivered comfortably for about an hour: approximately 100 W. This matches also what the Fietsersbond uses in their estimations.
 For a pedelec we use the legal limit of 250 W.

 The friction coefficient depends on the road type and the tyre type.
 Edwin Haas of Fiets.nl lists several values .
 Based on these values, I have estimated that for normal road tyres for city bikes and pedelecs to be approximately 0.010.